sussy-code/smov/README.md

 - 🎞️ Easy switching between seasons and episodes for a TV series; binge away!
 - ✖️ Supports multiple types of content including movies, TV shows and Anime (coming soon™️)

+## Goals of movie-web

+- No ads
+- No BS: just a search bar and a video player
+- No responsibility on the hoster, no databases or api's hosted by us, just a static site

 ## Self-hosting

 To run this project locally for contributing or testing, run the following commands: